-- Take an extra "rest" day if at all uncomfortable or irritable internally. - If your internal tissues are tender or easily irritated, continue an alternate day pattern
+- Take an extra "rest" day if at all uncomfortable or irritable internally. - If your internal tissues are tender or easily irritated, continue an alternate day pattern.

-Phase 1: First enjoy 10 minutes of continuous low-frequency current to improve awareness of the muscle position, blood flow, nerve sensitivity.
-Relax in this phase.
+Phase 1: 10 minutes of continuous low-frequency current to improve awareness of the muscle position, blood flow, nerve sensitivity.